The Bankrate promise

 Entering a car loan with a co-signer can seem like a good idea initially, but in some cases, plans may not work out as intended.
 The relationship between the primary borrower and the co-signer may go south, or the finances of the co-signer could change and, as a result, the co-signer wants out of the deal.

 While it is possible to remove a co-signer from a loan, simply replacing one co-signer with another on the original loan is unlikely.
 The process is more complex and can involve refinancing the loan, completing co-signer release paperwork or simply paying the loan in full to end the co-signer’s involvement.

 You won’t be able to just replace your current auto loan co-signer

-Most lenders won’t replace a current co-signer with a new one on an existing car loan because it would require them to essentially go through the approval process for a new auto loan.
-While it never hurts to ask the lender about this possibility, your daughter might explore refinancing the car loan with the current lender or a new one and offering to pay the costs associated with the refinance.
-While that may cost her a bit, it is still likely to be a better option than having her credit damaged by the current auto loan.
+Most lenders won’t simply replace a current co-signer with a new one on an existing car loan because it would require them to essentially go through the approval process for a new auto loan.
+While it never hurts to ask the lender about this possibility, swapping one co-signer for another on an existing loan is not standard practice.

 The loan modification process typically applies to the terms and conditions of a loan and is not designed or meant for modifying the parties who signed on to the loan.